 RSPCA Tasmania’s Inspectors investigate reports of cruelty and neglect.

 Our Inspectors are authorised under the Animal Welfare Act 1993 as well as the Cat Management Act 2009.
-There are also several Regulations which are read in conjunction with these Acts.
+There are also several Regulations which are read in conjunction with these Acts, such as the Animal Welfare (Dog) Regulations 2016.

 Their role is primarily two-fold.
 Firstly, they respond to an average 3500 cruelty reports each year.
 Every report is acted upon and can result in; no action being taken, advice being given, instructions being issued, an on the spot fine, or a summons to appear in Court.
-Secondly, they conduct random, unannounced visits to premises or locations where animals are kept for commercial purposes, for example, pet shops, breeders, shows, and intensive industries.
+Secondly, they conduct random, unannounced visits to premises or locations where companion animals are kept for commercial purposes, for example, pet shops, breeders and shows.

 The function of the Inspectors is to (a) protect and secure the welfare of animals; (b) advise and instruct persons with the care or charge of animals; and (c) investigate whether the legislation has been contravened and if so, take appropriate action.